 24. Man-in-the-Middle Attacks

-This is a type of attack where hackers intercept the communication between two parties through an insecure IoT device or a vulnerability in the network, and then they alter the messages while both parties think they are communicating with each other.
+This type of attack is where hackers intercept the communication between two parties through an insecure IoT device or a vulnerability in the network.
+Then they alter the messages while both parties think they are communicating with each other.
 These attacks can be devastating for the involved parties as all their sensitive information is at risk during the communication.

 25. Sinkhole Schemes

 A hacker can easily attract all the traffic from a wireless sensor network (WSN) node to build a sinkhole.
 This type of attack creates a metaphorical sinkhole that compromises the confidentiality of the data and also denies any service to the network.
 It’s done by dropping all the packets instead of sending them to their destination.